aybrl-edu/compliance-system/README.md

 ```
 ### JsonProtocol

-The Config JSON file parsed by spray-json will be mapped as an object of this class.
+The Config JSON file parsed by spray-json will be mapped into an object of this class.
 This class is used to provide the format in which the json string should be processed

 ```
 object JsonProtocol extends DefaultJsonProtocol {